 Enforce Multifactor Authentication when accessing servers or containers protected by ZeroLock®.

-SSH-MFA (Secure Shell Multi-Factor Authentication) allows for restricting SSH access on your ZeroLock® protected Linux system and the ability to require two-factor authentication for user connections.
+SSH-MFA (Secure Shell Multi-Factor Authentication) can restrict SSH access on your ZeroLock-protected Linux system and enables the ability to require two-factor authentication for user connections.

-3. The chart below guides you through filling in the necessary information for a new policy rule.
+- The chart below this image guides you through filling in the required information for a new policy rule.

 Name

-Enter the name that describes the Rule you are creating.
+The name that describes the Rule being created.

-Naming will be helpful as you add Rules to the policy.
+Descriptive Naming will be helpful as Rules are added to the policy.

 Description